Key West in Monroe County, Florida — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Communications • Waterways & Vessels.
 In addition, it is included in the Lighthouses series list.
 A significant historical year for this entry is 1825.

 Location.
 24° 33.046′ N, 81° 48.045′ W. Marker is in Key West, Florida, in Monroe County.
-Marker can be reached from the intersection of Whitehead Street and Truman Avenue, on the left when traveling west.
+It can be reached from the intersection of Whitehead Street and Truman Avenue, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 938 Whitehead Street, Key West FL 33040, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Barbara Mabrity (a few steps from this marker); Lighthouse Keepers (a few steps from this marker); Lighthouse Tower (a few steps from this marker); Key West Lighthouse (a few steps from this marker); a different marker also named Key West Lighthouse (a few steps from this marker); Lighthouse Keeper’s Duties (a few steps from this marker); Women Lighthouse Keepers (within shouting distance of this marker); Keeper's Quarters Cottage (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Barbara Mabrity (a few steps from this marker); Lighthouse Keepers (a few steps from this marker); Lighthouse Tower (a few steps from this marker); Key West Lighthouse (a few steps from this marker); a different marker also named Key West Lighthouse (a few steps from this marker); Lighthouse Keepers Duties (a few steps from this marker); Women Lighthouse Keepers (within shouting distance of this marker); Keeper's Quarters Cottage (within shouting distance of this marker).
 Touch for a list and map of all markers in Key West.

 Also see . . .